 In “Talking GDPR and CCCA,” Storage Switzerland’s George Crump and Aparavi’s Jon Calmes discuss:

-Watch the webinar or read the transcript below, and stay tuned for more data regulation insights from Aparavi!
+Read the transcript below, and stay tuned for more data regulation insights from Aparavi!

 George: Hello and welcome.
 This is one of Storage Switzerland’s 15-minute flash webinars.
 One of the hardest things I have to do is get a webinar done in 15 minutes, but we’d like to get crisp and to the point.
 So joining me on today’s webinar is Jonathan Calmes.
 He is the Vice President of Business Development at Aparavi.
 Jon, thanks for joining us today.